 Later I spoke with Alice on Skype.
-Still I am not sure when she will come and meet me in Samos.
+Still I was not sure when she will come and meet me in Samos.
 I finished The Sisterhood by Helen Bryan.
 It turned out to be very interesting.
 A convent in Spain, found in Roman times by Salome, Jesus’ sister, is dedicated to help women regardless of religion or ethnicity.
-In the 16th century the nuns are prosecuted by the inquisition for having sheltered Jewish and Moorish girls.
-In an effort to evade the inquisition they send several of these girls-nuns along with a manuscript of the convents founding and history to the new world where they found a new convent.
+In the 16th century the nuns were prosecuted by the inquisition for having sheltered Jewish and Moorish girls.
+In an effort to evade the inquisition they sent several of these girls-nuns along with a manuscript of the convents founding and history to the new world where they found a new convent.
 This convent survived to the 21st century and the manuscript is in the hands of an orphan girl, a descendant of one the escaped nuns, adopted by an an American couple.
 I started reading the Beyond the Reef by Alexander Kent, novel of a British naval officer during the Napoleonic wars.

 After 6 PM I removed the tent and started getting ready to go to the marina.
 We departed at 1845.
 I hailed the marina in the VHF channel 9.
 There was no response on my newest Simrad RD68 VHF but after I switched to the old RT144C Sailor the attendant Michalis responded and addressed me as “Mr. Vasilis.”
 This had happened last year also.
 I had the new VHF unit checked and there were no problems found.